jsmeghana/solid-tribble/README.md

 1. Full integration with the latest Spring Framework: inversion of control, dependency injection, etc.
 2. Demonstrates operations such as healthcheck,Account Creation, Create Transactions,Get outstanding balance based on the account id It   also adds the transaction based on "Credit" and "Debit" transaction types.etc. endpoints automatically on a configured port.
 3. RESTful service using annotation: supports JSON response.
-4. Exception mapping from application exceptions to the right HTTP response with exception details in the body
-5. Spring Data Integration with JDBCTemplate with just a few lines of configuration and familiar annotations.
+4. Spring Data Integration with JDBCTemplate with just a few lines of configuration and familiar annotations.
-6. Automatic CRUD functionality against the data source using Spring JDBC DAO pattern.
+5. Automatic CRUD functionality against the data source using Spring JDBC DAO pattern.
-7. The code can also accomodate future extensions for transactions such as Payments, billing etc..
+6. The code can also accomodate future extensions for transactions such as Payments, billing etc..

 Here are the endpoints you can call:
 ## To get health of the server, Create Accounts, Create transactions and retrive transactions and outstanding balance for an account